Affiliate links on SoundGuys may earn us a commission. Learn more.

-Good sound quality usually means you’re going to be spending a little more than you want.
-Just take a look at the Focal Clear headphones we recently reviewed that will run you $1,499.
-But every now and then you find something that doesn’t cost too much and sounds great.
-This is one of those times.
-The Beyerdynamic DT 990 Pro headphones might not be the prettiest of cans, but if you can look passed that your ears will be treated to a spa day every time you put these on.
+Good sound quality usually means you’re going to be spending a little more than you want—just check out our list of the best headphones under $1,000 USD.
+But every now and then you find something that doesn’t cost too much and sounds great, and the Beyerdynamic DT 990 PRO is one of those headphoness.
+It might not be the prettiest of cans, but if you can look past that: you’ll find something new to enjoy from your favorite tracks.

-My other biggest concern when it comes to build quality is the audio cable.
-It’s a 1m coiled cable that can stretch to longer if necessary, but it’s also pretty heavy.
-More than once the weight of it almost pulled my phone clean off my desk just because I moved the wrong way.
-Not a problem if you’re plugging into an interface or computer, but not good news for smartphones or portable players.
-The attachment point at the bottom of the left earcup also doesn’t woo me, and because the cable isn’t interchangeable if it frays or breaks you’re going to have to cough up the cash for a whole new pair.
+The audio cable is another point of concern.
+It’s a 1m coiled cable that extends to 3m, but it’s pretty heavy.
+The weight comes close to pulling my phone clean off my desk when I move the wrong way.
+Not a problem if you’re plugging into an audio interface or computer, but not good news for smartphones or portable players.
+The cable isn’t removable which is a huge bummer, and means that if it frays or breaks: you’ll need to buy a new one or find a place that can repair it.

 Whether you’re a professional or a secret goth, black just looks cool

 But let’s end this section on another positive because toughness aside, I love how Beyerdynamic designed this headphones.
 It’s all-black which is already a plus in my book because whether you’re a professional or a secret goth, black just looks cool.
 The only accent of color is the name of the headphones (which I can do without but isn’t a deal breaker) and the gray memory foam ear pads which you can see from the outside of the open-back design.
 Again, adding the perfect bit of flashiness to the utilitarian design.

 How do you connect the Beyerdynamic DT 990 PRO?